 AFM-EPF Means Big Benefits

 The current regular pension benefit from the AFM-EPF consists of monthly payments to you based on (1) total contributions credited to you, and (2) your age on the effective date of your pension.
+As noted, however, under the 2014 federal law, MPRA, accrued vested pension benefits can be cut if the pension plan runs into severe financial trouble.

 The regular pension benefit is generally paid as a life annuity with a guaranteed amount or as a husband-and-wife (joint and survivor) pension.